 The photo above show Jack (left) and Colin (right) holding my dad, Graeme in 1948.
 As an aside, the photo on the right has been digitally colourised by one of the tools on the MyHeritage website.
 I’m not sure how scientific the colourisation process is, but it looks neat!

 The only evidence for Jack’s father’s name that I could lay my hands on was Jack’s marriage certificate (above).
 His parents are listed as John Wright and Beatrice Packwood.
-Beatrice was easy enough to trace, and it is from her family that the hereditary middle name, Eaton, came through to the Wrights.
+Beatrice was easy enough to trace, and it is from her family that the hereditary middle name, Eaton, came through to the Wrights (used now over four generations).
 However, that left me chasing a John Wright (not an uncommon name), with an uncertain date and place of birth.

 Only my uncle could recall any vague family stories about John Wright.
 He was thought to have come from Ireland, or Scotland, or from Cumbria in England.
 The story followed that he was a ship’s captain, or perhaps a stowaway.